Admissions

 MAT Cutoff MAT Result and Expected Cutoff

-This year, MAT Result is expected to be announced in the first week of January 2022.
-Candidates will be able to download the MAT Scorecard from the official website i.e. iimMAT.ac.in.
+This year, September MAT Result is expected to be announced in the Month of September 2023.
+Candidates will be able to download the MAT Scorecard from the official website i.e.www.mat.aima.in

 The MAT scorecard displays following details about the Candidate:-